openclimatedata/ndcs/README.md

 ## Data

 NDCs are available on the interim [NDC registry](http://www4.unfccc.int/ndcregistry/Pages/Home.aspx).
-A [CSV file](data/ndcs.csv) is created with kind of document, URL of the original document.
-For convenience all documents are downloaded and saved with unified filenames in the `pdfs` directory.
+A [CSV file](data/ndcs.csv) is created with title, kind of document, URL of the original document etc. For convenience all documents are downloaded and saved with unified filenames in the `pdfs` directory.

 ## Preparation